Port O'Connor, Texas: 2020 census

 As of the 2020 United States census, there were 954 people, 433 households, and 331 families residing in the CDP.

 Education

 Port O'Connor is served by the Calhoun County Independent School District.

 Due to its small population, the town has only one school, Port O'Connor Elementary School, which has the dolphin as its mascot.
 Port O'Connor Elementary School covers prekindergarten through grade five.
-Children are then bused to the nearby town of Seadrift or to Port Lavaca to finish their sixth- through 12th-grade educations.
+Children are then bused to the nearby town of Seadrift or to Port Lavaca to finish their sixth- through twelfth-grade educations.
 The secondary schools that serve Port O'Connor are Seadrift Middle School, Travis Middle School, and Calhoun High School.